The Four Lovers: History

-RCA, 1956–1958
+RCA Victor, 1956–1958

 The Four Lovers' big break came in early 1956 when backing up a female singer's audition for two New York record men.
 One of the two record men, Peter Paul, was suitably impressed enough to become their manager.
-A week later, they were themselves auditioning for RCA.
-RCA signed them up that day and the group selected a new name, The Four Lovers.
-The group that ended up recording as The Four Lovers was Frankie Valli (lead vocal, drums), Thomas DeVito (vocal, guitar), Philip Mongiovi (Drums), Henry Majewski (vocal, guitar) and Nicolas DeVito (vocal, bass).
+A week later, they were themselves auditioning for RCA Victor and were signed that day.
+The group selected a new name, The Four Lovers.
+The group consisted of Frankie Valli (lead vocal, drums), Gaetano "Tommy" DeVito (vocal, guitar), Philip Mongiovi (Drums), Henry Majewski (vocal, guitar) and Nicolas DeVito (vocal, bass).